List of Game of Thrones episodes: Season 2 (2012)

-Ned's eldest son, Robb, takes Jaime prisoner in a recently declared war with the Lannisters.
+Ned's eldest son, Robb Stark, takes Jaime prisoner in a recently declared war with the Lannisters.
 His mother, Catelyn, sends Brienne of Tarth to escort Jaime to King's Landing, where she believes she can trade him for her daughters.
-In King's Landing, Sansa is frequently abused by Joffrey while acting Hand of the King and youngest Lannister child Tyrion works with Cersei to prepare for Stannis Baratheon's upcoming attack on the capitol.
-The attack eventually occurs, but despite Stannis' best efforts, he ultimately fails.
-Having escaped, Arya finds herself trapped in Harrenhal serving as cup bearer to Lannister patriarch Tywin, but manages to escape.
-Ned's ward, Theon Greyjoy, betrays Robb and takes Winterfell for himself, forcing Bran and youngest Stark child Rickon to flee to the Wall.
-Beyond the Wall, Jon is captured and taken to a Wildling settlement led by Mance Rayder, while Samwell Tarly encounters White Walkers.
+In King's Landing, Sansa is frequently abused by Joffrey while acting Hand of the King, and the youngest Lannister child, Tyrion, works with Cersei to prepare for Stannis Baratheon's upcoming attack on the capital.
+The attack eventually occurs, but despite Stannis's best efforts, he ultimately fails.
+Having escaped, Arya finds herself trapped in Harrenhal serving as cupbearer to Lannister patriarch, Tywin, but manages to escape.
+Ned's ward, Theon Greyjoy, betrays Robb and takes Winterfell for himself, forcing Bran and the youngest Stark child, Rickon, to flee to the Wall.
+Beyond the Wall, Jon is captured and taken to a wildling settlement led by Mance Rayder, while Samwell Tarly encounters White Walkers.
 In Essos, Daenerys and her khalassar find refuge in Qarth, where her dragons get stolen.
 She recovers them, steals some wealth, and leaves the city.